wohyunchoi/Deepfake-Detection-using-Hybrid-Attention-Model/README.md

 ---

 ## Setup and Running
-This section explains how to **set up and run the project on localhost** using the pre-trained model.
+This project can be run in two ways:
+1. Running locally on your machine (recommended for developers)
+2. Connecting to a temporary live demo server (used only during presentations)

+### Running on Localhost (Full Local Setup)
+Follow these steps if you want to run both the backend (FastAPI) and frontend (React) on your own machine.

-### 1. Clone the repository
+#### 1. Clone the repository
 ```bash
 git clone https://github.com/wohyunchoi/Deepfake-Detection-using-Hybrid-Attention-Model.git
 ```

-### 2. Create virtual environment and install dependencies
+#### 2. Create virtual environment and install dependencies
 ```bash
 cd backend